Cricket in Germany: A history beyond bat and ball | DW | 01.10.2021

 Cultural clashes are less of an issue for Germany's women's cricket team, ranked 25th in the world in T20 and made up predominantly of native Germans.

-Recognizing their pathway to the national team is easier to reach due to the level of play, Germany's women have used their situation to their advantage to create a more inclusive, diverse sport.
+Recognizing their pathway to the national team is easier to reach due to the level of play, Germany's women have used the situation to their advantage to create a more inclusive, diverse sport.

 Anuradha Doddaballapur, Germany's captain since 2017, has built on the pioneering work of DCB Vice President Monika Loveday and Stephanie Frohnmayer, Germany's first team captain.